Market Research for Small Businesses

 What is Market Research?

-Market research is a key part of developing a successful small business plan, which includes collecting and analyzing data on your target market, competitors, and industry.
+Market research is a key part of developing a successful small business plan, which includes collecting and analyzing data on your customers, competitors, and industry.
 These insights enable you to make informed business decisions, create a marketing strategy, and improve your business offer.

 Why is Market Research Important for Small Businesses?